CoeJoder/ethereum-node/docs/validator-setup.md

 # Validator Setup

 ## Preconditions
-- [ ] you have at least 32 ETH available to stake per validator
+- [ ] you have at least 32 ETH available to stake per validator in your MetaMask wallet
 - [ ] [node setup](./node-setup.md) has been completed
 - [ ] node server is powered on and running geth (EL) and prysm-beacon (CL) as services
 - [ ] EL and CL are fully synced to the Ethereum network